admin827/PraatGen/README.md

 2. **Review the pre-flight.** PraatGen verifies it has the right references loaded and flags any ambiguities.
 It recommends a model tier and extended thinking settings.
 You will approve this step or discuss your concerns.

-3. PraatGen generates the a command plan.
+3. PraatGen generates a command plan.
 Once you tell it to execute this plan it will write and deliver the code and a self-audit.

 4. **Test in Praat.** Copy the script into Praat's script editor and run it.
 You may also ask it to present a downloadable .praat file in the chat window.
 If it works, you're done.